jaredeinstein/jaredeinstein.github.io/_kiddies/2018-03-22-AskNicely.md

 title: ask nicely
 ---

-Kid2 has gotten down from the dinner table to get briefly play with toys three times already.
+Kid2 has gotten down from the dinner table to go briefly play with toys three times already.
 Dad is finally putting a stop to it.
 He grabs her and puts her firmly back in her chair.

 __Dad__:  It is time to stop getting down from the dinner table.
 Now sit down and eat your dinner.
 __Kid2__:  Ask nicely!